nicaless/nanowrimo_ga_project/README.md

 ## Motivation

 I love writing and I am enjoy participating in NaNoWriMo.
+This idea stems from another personal project: creating my own [Word Count Tracker](http://nicaless.github.io/2015/11/09/My%20First%20Shiny%20App.html), similar to that on the NaNoWriMo website.

+INSERT PICS HERE

-This idea stems from another personal project to create my own [Word Count Tracker](http://nicaless.github.io/2015/11/09/My%20First%20Shiny%20App.html).
-It started off as simply an exploratory endeavor and a way to practive visualizations in R and become familiar with R's Shiny package for interactive visualization applications.
-It will be incredibly fun to recreate and extend this project using Python.
-I hope to find new insights in the data by creating this predictive model.
-I also hope such a model may be able to help other writers and future participants in NaNoWriMo improve their writing strategies and become motivated to continue to write.
+Visualizing writing progress can motivate one to write more and reach his or her writing goals!
+I hope creating this predictive model may help other writers and future NaNoWriMo participants improve their writing strategies continue to write and finish their novels.

 ### NaNoWriMo vocabulary
-Some NaNoWriMo vocabulary (as defined by me!) to understand:
+Some NaNoWriMo vocabulary to understand:

 __Writer__ - A NaNoWriMo.org user that is participating in a current NaNoWriMo contest.
 __Win__ - When a writer reaches 50,000 word count goal for their novel and validates this word count with the NaNoWriMo website.